How to transfer money from your credit card to bank account

 Am I eligible for a money transfer credit card?

-Money transfer credit cards are usually only available to customers with a good credit rating.
+Money transfer credit cards are usually only available to those with a good credit rating.
 Lenders will want to be sure that you can afford your repayments.

-Use our credit card eligibility checker before applying to see whether you could get a card with a money transfer facility.
-It’s a ‘soft search’ so it won’t affect your credit rating in any way.
+Use our credit card eligibility checker before applying to see whether you’re likely to be accepted for a card with a money transfer facility.
+The checker performs a ‘soft search’ so it won’t affect your credit rating in any way.

 Compare the Market Limited acts as a credit broker, not a lender.
 To apply you must be a UK resident and aged 18 or over.
 Credit is subject to status and eligibility.